MaKey MaKey Quick Start Guide

 Blog Post with 1-button games

-And some awesome multi-button game:
+And some awesome multi-button games:

 Nintendo Emulator Site (Remember to customize the controllers)